magicktiler/magicktiler/README.txt

 Command options:
 -h   displays help text
+-i	input file or directory
 -s   selects the tiling scheme ('tms', 'zoomify' or 'ptif') -f   selects the tile image format ('jpeg' or 'png') -b   selects a background color (if applicable for the selected tile scheme) -o   output directory (for tilesets) or file (for PTIF) -p   generates an HTML preview file
+-g   displays the GUI
+-o   output directory (for tilesets) or file (for PTIF) -q   JPEG compression quality (0 - 100)